 From there, their lives dissolve into Norton continuing to get into trouble and Damon finding or trying to find a way out.
-Along the way Damon’s relationship finally collapses with live-in girlfriend “Jo,” played by Gretchen Mol, and he’s back into the poker game of substrata New York City’s poker denizens – the “rounders.”
+Along the way Damon’s relationship finally collapses with live-in girlfriend “Jo,” played by Gretchen Mol, and he’s back into the poker substrata of New York City’s card denizens – the “rounders.”

-Norton winds up owing a lot of money from debts before going to prison and Damon puts his own name on the line and has to then go on a streak to make the money in just a matter of days.
+Norton had owed a lot of money to some folks before going to prison.
+His debut is bought out by an old foe and now Norton needs cash quickly.
+So, Damon puts his own name on the line to make good on the debut and has to then go on a streak to make the money in just a matter of days.
 From there, the film spins out to a predictable but still uncertain end for Damon.

 Here’s a look at the headliners and their efforts: